Introduction to Digital Logic

 - Ground the chips by inserting one end of another electrical lead into the ground column marked – on the breadboard and the other end into Pin 7 of the IC chip.
 Repeat this process for all three chips (Figure 9).

 - Continue this process until the entire circuit is wired.
-Insert one end of a wire into the final output of the logic circuit.
+Insert one end of a wire into the final output of the logic circuit (this will most likely be the output of an OR gate).
 Attach the other end of the wire to the last row of the breadboard where no other connections are made.
-This will serve as the row of connection for the power side of the music voltmeter.
+This will serve as the row of connection for the power side of the buzzer.
+The buzzer must also be grounded.

 - Operate the slide switches corresponding to the corn, fox, and hen.
 Observe the music voltmeter to see if the alarm goes off based on the inputs to each barn.
 Compare the results to the truth table to determine if the circuit is operating correctly.